UdhayanDherman17/Prototype-Sensor-For-Blind/Circuit/README-CIRCUIT.md

 ## Circuit Design

 I decided to use the Arduino platform and as my 2 outputs, I used a 5V DC motor and active buzzer.
 And my input device was an ultrasonic sensor.
+I used a 9V battery to power this system.

 ![](REF-Images/Parts.png)